Updated on 2/9/2022

 It’s not uncommon for people to expect love to fall in their laps, then find themselves frustrated when it hasn’t happened.
 The odds aren’t great that you’ll meet your sweetie when you’re sitting on your couch in sweatpants after another 16-hour workday.
 If finding a relationship is important to you, then treat it with the same value as you would in finding a new job or place to live.
 Dedicate the time to meeting new people and expanding your social circle.

-One caveat here: we know that meeting new people and being available aren’t the only important factors.
-(See Check Your Patterns above.)
-It’s not as easy as joining a new running group, we know.
-Just because you put yourself out there to meeting new people, doesn’t mean you’ll find the one you’re looking for right away.
-But we know one thing for sure—you’re a lot less likely to meet Mr. or Mrs. Right if you don’t prioritize the search.
+One caveat here: Meeting new people and being available clearly aren’t the only important factors.
+Just because you put yourself out there to meet new people, doesn’t mean you’ll find the one you’re looking for right away.
+But one thing is for sure—you’re a lot less likely to meet Mr. or Mrs. Right if you don’t prioritize the search.

 Would YOU Want to Date You?

 Finally, and perhaps most importantly: be the kind of person you would want to date.
-Courteous, interested in other people, easygoing…these are traits most everyone is looking for, including the person you want to date.
+Being courteous, interested in other people, and easygoing are traits most everyone is looking for, including the person you want to date.